The Emperor's New Clothes and Student Poetry

 I'm not saying that it is meaningless; just that I don't usually see the meaning.

-Perhaps it's because I have not experienced enough angst of my own.
+Perhaps it's because I have not experienced enough angst and confusion of my own.

 My childhood was, in fact, quite secure and stress free.